-Level 1 Level 2 Level 3 Level 4
+Level 1 ert level Level 4

-(GREEN) (YELLOW) (AMBER) (RED)
+(GREEN) Level 2 (YELLOW) (AMBER) (RED)

 Encourage patients to sweating (consult

 remain in the coolest parts dieticians).

 of the building as much as

 possible.
 Advise patients to avoid

 caffeine (coffee, tea, colas),

 Move patients so that each very sweet drinks and

 spends time in the cool alcohol.

-room/area (26°C or below) - Pogularly apriphle or apray
+room/area (26oC or below) -

-give priority and extra time to high-risk patients or any Regularly sprinkle or spray cool water on exposed parts
+give priority and extra time Regularly sprinkle or spray

+to high-risk patients or any cool water on exposed parts

 showing signs of distress of the body.
 A damp cloth

 (including increased body on the back of the neck

 temperature). helps with temperature

-temperature). regulation.
+regulation.

-Minimise heat generation by 1.3
+Minimise heat generation by

 turning off non-essential Arrange cool showers or

 lights and electrical baths if possible.

 equipment.

 Keep curtains and windows

 If patients / families / carers closed while the

 are seeking advice temperature outside is

 Appendix 6 - A guide to higher than it is inside.

-• • 0

-3 / 1 looking after yourself and Once the temperature
+looking after yourself and Once the temperature

-A SOLING TO THE STATE OF THE ST outside has dropped lower
+200 outside has dropped lower

-7.2% than the temperature inside,
+14 ~0:3 ~0:3 ~0:3 ~0:3 than the temperature inside,

-Document Title: Severe Adverse Weather Plan: Heatwaye 33 of 38 Approval Date: dd mmm yyyy Reference Number: UHB063 Next Review Date: dd mmm yyyy Version Number: 05 Date of Publication: dd mmm yyyy Approved By: ???
+Document Title: Severe Adverse Weather Plan: Heatwave 33 of 38 Approval Date: dd mmm yyyy Reference Number: UHB063 Next Review Date: dd mmm yyyy Version Number: 05 Date of Publication: dd mmm yyyy Approved By: ???

-Meteorological Office Ale ert level Level 1 (GREEN) Level 2 (YELLOW) Level 3 (AMBER) Level 4 (RED) others - can be printed and distributed accordingly. open the windows.
+Meteorological Office Alert level Level 1 (GREEN) Level 2 (YELLOW) Level 3 (AMBER) Level 4 (RED) others - can be printed and distributed accordingly. open the windows.
 This may not be until very late at night or the early hours of the morning.
 Primary care services and General Practitioners Business as usual.
 Routine monitoring of vulnerable groups.
 Where individual households are identified as being at particular risk from hot weather, a request can be made to local authority Environmental Health professionals to undertake an assessment using the Health Housing and Safety Rating System.
 Make sure you know which patients are most at risk.
 Identifying and implementing necessary changes to individual care plans for those in high-risk groups, including initiating daily visits by formal or informal carers to check on people living on their own Ensure you have protocols / safety briefings to monitor high risk patients and to provide additional support (body temperature, pulse rate, blood pressure and dehydration will need to be monitored regularly).
 Establish communication with your service area "Bronze" control, and ensure staff are aware of the route to escalate concerns.
-On receipt of an amber alert the information must be cascaded to all staff to ensure that high risk patients are monitored in accordance with predetermined care plans.
+On receipt of an amber alert the information must be cascaded to all staff to ensure that high risk patients are monitored in accordance with pre- determined care plans.
 Appropriate measures must be taken to minimise the effects of the heat on patients and staff.
 At-risk groups include: Ensure all staff are aware that a Major Incident has been declared.